Pulling back the layers on Newark news and trends

 If you look at the FBI’s Uniform Crime Report, you’ll find two columns for rape.
 Why?
 Because in early 2012, U.S. Attorney General Eric Holder announced a new definition of “rape” that would be more comprehensive than the original definition, which was set in 1927.
 As a result of this change, rapes spiked from 2012 to 2013, when the change took effect.
-Ideas about what rape is changed what was counted.
+Ideas about what behaviors constitute rape changed what was counted.
 That then changed the rape statistics.

 If you read about the deaths of Trayvon Martin and Michael Brown, you’ll see them described as “shooting deaths” and “killings,” but not as “murders.”
 A lot of people passionately disagree with this characterization, but the deaths of those two young men will not be among those counted in FBI crime statistics.
 Trial and grand juries’ ideas about what murder is also matter when we look at statistics.